renodor/auction-challenge/README.md

 On an auction page, users can propose a new bid:
 - You can propose a bid lower than the original price (if you consider that the original price defined by the owner of the auction is too high)
 - But you can't propose a bid lower than the current bidding price

+## Seeds
+There are currently 10 pre-created auctions seeds using [Faker](https://github.com/faker-ruby/faker)